-If your child is ever concerned about their safety or well-being or about another student, they should talk to someone such as a parent/carer/guardian, and/or a member of staff at the academy such as their Form Tutor, Key Stage Directors, Behaviour & Attendance Worker, Child Protection Officer, a member of the academy’s Senior Leadership Team (SLT) or the academy’s Special Educational Needs and Disabilities Co-ordinator (SENCO).
+If your child is ever concerned about their safety or well-being or about another student, they should talk to someone such as a parent/carer/guardian, and/or a member of staff at the academy such as their Form Tutor, Key Stage Directors, Head of Year, Child Protection Officer, a member of the academy’s Senior Leadership Team (SLT) or the academy’s Special Educational Needs and Disabilities Coordinator (SENCO).

 Talking about a problem helps, and if the problem cannot be resolved by the member of staff that your child has talked to, they will find other people to help.

 If you have any concerns about the welfare of a child please talk to any teacher or you can speak directly to a member of the academy’s safeguarding team.